connexcs/docs/docs/setup/advanced/prefix-set.md

 	442
 	```

-A prefix set may be used in Management :material-menu-right: Customer :material-menu-right: Routing :material-menu-right: Basic :material-menu-right: Dial String Prefix Set
+A prefix set may be used in:

+Management :material-menu-right: Customer :material-menu-right: Routing :material-menu-right: Basic :material-menu-right: Dial String Prefix Set

+or in

-or in Management :material-menu-right: Global Routing :material-menu-right: Basic :material-menu-right: Dial String Prefix Set.
-You can also
+Management :material-menu-right: Global Routing :material-menu-right: Basic :material-menu-right: Dial String Prefix Set.

-use this when bulding rate cards
+You can also use this when bulding rate cards:

 Rate Card :material-menu-right: Customer Rate Card :material-menu-right: Profits :material-plus: Config :material-plus: Prefix Set

 ## Adding a new Prefix Set